At Christmas you should not only celebrate the birth of the Saviour, you should also celebrate the coming of Divinity to earth.

-His first birth by a virgin was foretold and it did happened as prophesied.
-There is no doubt in my mind that His second-coming which has also been prophesied, will sooner or later take place.
+His first birth by a virgin was foretold and it did happen as prophesied.
+There is no doubt in my mind that His second coming which has also been prophesied will sooner or later take place.

 Why not under-estimating Christmas we should not lose sight of the fact that Jesus will come back again – not as a baby, but as a King.

 At the ascension of Jesus, His disciples received an angelic assurance that the same way they saw their Master taken up in the clouds into Heaven is the same way He would come back to the earth.

 “Men of Galilee,” said the two Angels who accosted the disciples, “why are you standing here staring into heaven?
 Jesus has been taken from you into heaven, but someday he will return from heaven in the same way you saw him go!”
 Acts 1: 11.

 Guess who will be the Judge of the world?
 Jesus!
 That’s right, Jesus will be the one to judge the people of the world.

 “The Father judges no one but has given all judgment to the Son” – John 5:22.